csx2hen/Bosca/README.md

 # Bosca

-Bosca is personal file management system implemented in microservice manner.
+Bosca is a personal file management system implemented in microservice manner.

+This repository contains the backend of the project.
+The frontend of the project can be found in: https://github.com/tyrandee/Carton.